mbourgey/CBW_HTseq_module3/README.md

 **What are the ways to detect them ?** [solution](https://github.com/mbourgey/CBW_HTseq_module3/blob/master/solutions/_markdup3.md)

-Here we will use picards approach:
+Here we will use the GATK approach:

 ```
 java -Xmx2G -jar ${GATK_JAR} MarkDuplicates \